CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

   - For instance, in our Calendar Service PR[#52](https://github.com/CSC207-UofT/course-project-bug-makers/pull/52), we realized there were several common methods, such as `markCell` (add course code onto the calendar).
 We extracted them into a superclass and turned them into `Protected` methods.
 By inheritance, subclasses could call the methods without duplication.
 In this way, we significantly reduced code base size while strictly following SOLID principle.
 - In addition, we also refactored our code for improving user experience and code readability.

   - We customized a codec for our `DAO` and achieved a better database performance through applying POJO (plain old java object) support, where we directly stored the entities in the database through binary JSON.
 Aside from DB performance enhancement, this feature increases the readability of our codes.
-Details are explained in PR[#](https://github.com/CSC207-UofT/course-project-bug-makers/pull/43).
+Details are explained in PR[#43](https://github.com/CSC207-UofT/course-project-bug-makers/pull/43).

 ***
 ### Use of GitHub Features
-- Multiple issues were opened and resolved by pull requests to meet our `Phase1` goals, for example:
+- Multiple issues were opened and resolved by pull requests to meet our `Phase 2` goals, for example:
   - We established an auto-workflow, using `fix` statement to link the PR to the issue
     - Issue [#49](https://github.com/CSC207-UofT/course-project-bug-makers/issues/49):
       - Conflicts arose within our dependencies under JDK16 environment, so we decided to downgrade it to JDK1.8